mpcjanssen/simpletask-android/app/src/main/assets/script.en.md

 ### Returns

-* A string which modifies the display of the task.
+* A string which is displayed.
-    * If the string starts with '=', the entire task will be replaced after removing the '='.
-    * Otherwise, only the task text will be replaced.

 ### Notes